quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 ReadTheDocs as the central place for documentation

- * Because pan compiler and Aquilon are not part of the Quattor release, keep them separate for the moment but every else in one ReadTheDocs container/project
+ * Because pan compiler and Aquilon are not part of the Quattor release, keep them separate for the moment but everything else in one ReadTheDocs container/project
- * PR open to build config module doc from pod text inside the perl files or from pan annotation: get rid of the pod files that tend to be unmaintained
+ * PR open to build config module doc from pod text inside the perl files or from Pan annotation: get rid of the pod files that tend to be unmaintained

 On the web site, remove the connection to Disqus?